Biden and Trump vie to project authority, making for a tense transition

 “The large majority of his time has been unstructured, in the Oval [Office], just going nuts about voter fraud,” said a senior administration official, who spoke on the condition of anonymity to discuss the president’s private actions.
 “I don’t know how else to put it.
 That occupies seemingly every waking moment of his day.”

 Trump’s anger over Biden’s win in Georgia, long a Republican-dominated state, has deepened in recent days, and he has become fixated on a new video — cited by Fox News’s Sean Hannity on Thursday — that purports to show suspicious suitcases at a Georgia canvassing center.
+Georgia officials have said the video shows entirely normal ballot processing.

 Pardons are likely to become a major push in Trump’s final weeks in office, and the White House has also been working on last-minute executive orders to cement some conservative priorities, although they have not yet reached Trump’s desk.
 Advisers have also urged Trump to help Republicans hold onto the Senate seats in Georgia as a way to protect his legacy.